The Number That Matters Most

 The practical implication is not that all businesses should replace people with AI.
 It is that the design principles of high-revenue-per-employee businesses are the ones worth building on.

 Design for leverage, not headcount.
 Before adding a person, ask whether a better tool, process, or AI system can accomplish the same goal.
-The question is not "can a person do this?" — the question is "is a person the highest-leverage way to do this?"
+The question is not "can a person do this?" — it is "is a person the highest-leverage way to do this?"

 Build self-distributing products.
 Revenue per employee is highest when distribution is earned rather than purchased.
 The investment is in product quality and community architecture, not in sales headcount.